cloudera/accumulo-upgrade-test/README.md

   -i instancename -p
 ```

 Again, run with `-h` to see an option summary.
+The options you pass for number of rows,
+families, and qualifiers must match those given to the load tool.

 [1]: http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/latest/Cloudera-Manager-Installation-Guide/cmig_install_LZO_Compression.html
 [2]: https://code.google.com/a/apache-extras.org/p/hadoop-gpl-compression/wiki/FAQ